 Tuition and Fees

 The maximum tuition fee is the equivalent of 9 semester units.
 Students who enroll for 9 or more units per semester are automatically regarded as full-time students and are charged a flat full-time rate.
 Students enrolled for fewer than 9 units are charged on a per-unit basis.
 The tuition rate is subject to annual change.

 McKelvey will provide tuition remission for the length of the student’s program as long as academic progress is being made.
 Students pursuing a certificate or an unrelated master's degree in addition to their PhD must consult the departments and advisors about credit sharing between the programs.
 To be eligible for tuition remission, courses must be offered at the graduate level.
 Depending on the program, graduate-level courses typically begin with courses numbered in the 500s.
-Students wishing to enroll in courses outside of these parameters or to take courses through University College and receive tuition remission will need to provide justification of relevancy to their program from their advisor.
+Students wishing to enroll in courses outside of these parameters or to take courses through the School of Continuing & Professional Studies and receive tuition remission will need to provide justification of relevancy to their program from their advisor.
 Students pursuing a certificate or an unrelated master's degree in addition to their PhD must consult their departments and advisors for approval.
 Tuition remission may not be provided for these courses.
 In the event that a PhD student is responsible for the tuition of a course, they should consult the school refund timeline and policies for information.

 PhD students interested in applying for federal student loans should complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year.
 For more information, contact firstname.lastname@example.org.